hastinbe/i3bb-packages-tools/README.md

 # i3bb-packages-tools
-Tools to maintain i3bb-packages-main repository
+Tools to maintain the i3bb-packages-main repository